wireapp/wire-server/src/how-to/install/legalhold.md

 Now that the legalhold service is running, you need to configure the DNS for your domain so that `legal.<yourdomain>` redirects to this service.

+Make sure you implement/enable HTTPS, and remember your TLS public key as it will be necessary in the Team Settings configuration.

 ## Configuring Team Settings to use Legal Hold

 The next step is to configure the Wire Team, in the Team Settings interface, to interface with the newly installed Legal Hold service.